afraiddocument/Weather-App/README.md

 # Weather-App
-A Weather App I'm developing for use in GEOG
+A Weather App I'm developing for use in my GEOG class